 Root knot infected mulberry roots were collected from the sick plot and washed gently under running tap water to clear away all soil particles adhering to the roots.
 Egg masses were clearly seen attached to the surface of roots exactly above the galls developed.
 These egg masses were picked with the help of forceps under a stereo microscope and were transferred to a Petri plate containing sterile water.

-2.2 Preparation of culture filtrates of fungal and bacterial bio agents
+2.2 Preparation of culture filtrates of fungal and bacterial bioagents

-Five different biocontrol agents were used in this study viz., Trichoderma harzianum, Paecilomyces lilacinus, Pseudomonas fluorescens, Bacillus subtilis, Lecanicillium lecanii along with two Microbial Consortia.
-Velume prime was used as standard check: different concentrations of culture filtrates were prepared and sterile distilled water served as a control.
+Five different biocontrol agents were used in this study, viz., Trichoderma harzianum, Paecilomyces lilacinus, Pseudomonas fluorescens, Bacillus subtilis, Lecanicillium lecanii, along with two Microbial Consortia.
+Velume prime was used as a standard check: different concentrations of culture filtrates were prepared and sterile distilled water served as a control.

-The potato dextrose broth (PDB) for fungal agents and nutrient broth (NB) for bacterial agents were prepared, inoculated with respective bio agents in 1000 mL sterilized conical flask and incubated at 28°C in mechanical shaker at 100 rpm ensuring continuous agitation for 48 h.
-After incubation, the culture broth was centrifuged at 6000 rpm for 15-20 min at 4°C and supernatant was collected sterilized 1000 mL conical flask, which served as a stock filtrate of 100 per cent concentration.
-The stock filtrate was diluted to 25, 50, 75 per cent concentration using sterile distilled water.
+The potato dextrose broth (PDB) for fungal agents and nutrient broth (NB) for bacterial agents were prepared, inoculated with respective bio agents in 1000 mL sterilized conical flasks and incubated at 28°C in a mechanical shaker at 100 rpm, ensuring continuous agitation for 48 h.
+After incubation, the culture broth was centrifuged at 6000 rpm for 15-20 min at 4°C and supernatant was collected sterilized 1000 mL conical flask, which served as a stock filtrate of 100% concentration.
+The stock filtrate was diluted to 25, 50, 75% concentration using sterile distilled water.

 Table 1.
 Treatment details